wiicode/cybersecurity-framework/bronze-training/background-advanced/10-steps-secure-config.md

 	- creating a back door to use in the future for malicious purposes

 # How can the risk be managed?
-Organisations need to ensure that they have put in place measures to minimize the risk of poor system configuration.
+Organizations need to ensure that they have put in place measures to minimize the risk of poor system configuration.
 The following security controls should be considered:

 **Use supported software**: Use versions of operating systems, web browsers and applications that are vendor (or community) supported.